wcko87/beatoraja-english-guide/Downloading-Songs.md

 #### Illegal BMS

 Illegal BMS is a generic term to refer to either unkeysounded BMS, or converts from other games like beatmania IIDX.
 We do not condone the distribution or usage of such BMS files.
 Also, playing illegal BMS can get you banned on IR.
 Please do not ask about where to obtain them.
 There are way more than enough BMS songs created internally by the community to go around.

-# Adding and Updating Song Folders in beatoraja

-Go to the `Resources` tab to add your BMS song folders. (add them under BMS Path, not Table URL!)

-If you want to update your song folders, the fastest way to do so is to hover over a song folder in game and press F2.
-This refreshes the song folder.

-In the config, the `Update Song Database when starting` setting will automatically refresh the song folder when starting beatoraja.
-However, this can slow down beatoraja especially if you haven't added any new songs to your song folders.

-`Update BMS database` and `Rebuild BMS Database` can be very slow.
-I rarely use these options.